polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 ## Get Started with an Account and Tokens

-To perform any action on Rococo, you need ROC tokens and to store the tokens, you must have access to a Substrate-compatible digital currency wallet.
+To perform any action on Rococo, you need ROC tokens, and to store the tokens, you must have access to a Substrate-compatible digital currency wallet.
 You can't use [development keys and accounts](https://docs.substrate.io/reference/command-line-tools/subkey/#predefined-accounts-and-keys){target=\_blank} for operations in any public setting.
-There are many options available for holding digital currency—including hardware wallets and browser-based applications—and some are more reputable than others.
+Many options are available for holding digital currency—including hardware wallets and browser-based applications—and some are more reputable than others.
 You should do your own research before selecting one.

 However, you can use the [Polkadot.Js Apps](https://polkadot.js.org/apps/){target=\_blank} interface to get you started for testing purposes.